magicmicah/cerner_2-5_2019/README.md

 Add-UserToLocalGroup -server SERVER -user USERNAME -domain DOMAIN -group GROUP

 Special note: You need to be an administrator over the servers you are adding them to. :)

+### 8. Invoke-Download
+It's been a busy month and I have not made as many submissions as I would like.
+Noticing this, I went back into my list of scripts and found this gem.
+Invoke-Download is useful for when you need some catch exceptions and verification around downloading files.
+For example, below will download a remote file to local C:\temp directory:

+Invoke-Download -Uri "http://ipv4.download.thinkbroadband.com/1MB.zip" -OutFile C:\temp\file.zip

+By default there is no output, maybe I need one but it's not necessary.
+When I add a -Verify flag, I am returned a SHA256 hash of the downloaded file:

+Invoke-Download -Uri "http://ipv4.download.thinkbroadband.com/1MB.zip" -OutFile C:\temp\file.zip -Verify SHA256
+9F88DCF33BB76FF0A410B5A44EE962A1E99FA45B3AC849E28F68D935A4E7B618

+This is extremely useful if I need to verify against a known hash.
+I can use all the available verifications that Get-FileHash supports to get a different hash.